mint-young/Bitcoin_ECC_MiningProgram/README.md

 $ bitcoin-cli getblockcount
 ```

-When the network is syncronized, Execute mining program on tmux window.
+When the network is synchronized, Execute mining program on tmux window.

 ```shell
 $ tumx